 - Pharmacogenetics of Warfarin in Puerto Rican Patients Using a Physiogenomics Approach Trial conducted by the University of Puerto Rico, in collaboration with National Heart, Lung, and Blood Institute, Hartford Hospital, and VA Caribbean Healthcare System (NCT01318057).
 The trial will determine the variants of CYP2C9 and VKORC1 alleles associated with warfarin treatment clinical responses in order to develop a better method of dose estimation in Puerto Ricans.
 Setting: hospital.
 Targeted enrollment: 350 participants.
 Currently recruiting.

-While the evidence supports a strong association between genetic variants and stable warfarin dose, and to a lesser extent, between genetic variants and INR and bleeding outcomes, the evidence is not sufficient to conclude that testing for CYP2C9 and VKORC1 (and possibly CYP4F2) genetic variants improves health outcomes.
+Although the evidence supports a strong association between genetic variants and stable warfarin dose, and to a lesser extent, between genetic variants and International Normalized Ratio (INR) and bleeding outcomes, the evidence is not sufficient to conclude that testing for CYP2C9 and VKORC1 (and possibly CYP4F2) genetic variants improves health outcomes.
 Genetic testing may help predict the initial warfarin

 Practice Guidelines and Position Statements

-The2008 American College of Medical Genetics (ACMG) policy statement concluded: "There is insufficient evidence, at this time, to recommend for or against routineCYP2C9andVKORC1testing in warfarin-naive patients."(66)
+The 2008 American College of Medical Genetics policy statement concluded: "There is insufficient evidence, at this time, to recommend for or against routine CYP2C9 and VKORC1 testing in warfarinnaive patients."(83)

 Medicare National Coverage